derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 </html>
 ```

 This is the most structurally simple and valid HTML a browser uses.
 Let's walk through each tag using *comments*.
-We already saw an example in JavaScript earlier using the `//` character sequence.
+We saw earlier that JavaScript uses the `//` character sequence for comments.
 HTML uses the `<!---->` sequence where the actual comment rests in the middle of the dashes.
 Just take note that each language may have a uniqe approach to comments, but their purpose is the same.

 ```
 <!-- Tell the browser the document type, we only care about html -->